 The inclusion of Safe City Authority, whose primary focus is to safeguard the citizens of Pakistan through the large network of a surveillance camera, in the list of institutes that are working on the online content is just confusing.

-Let’s assume that Safe City Authority blocks a social media account, a person would need to go through three different authorities to see which one of them carried out this action.
+Let’s assume that the Safe City Authority blocks a social media account, a person would need to go through three different authorities to see which one of them carried out this action.
 Besides, we need specialization in roles rather a dispersion of duties.

-If PTA requires extra help, they need to create a better infrastructure, rather than inducting a new institute to do their task for them.
+If PTA requires extra help, they need to create a better infrastructure, rather than inducing a new institute to do their task for them.
 Same goes for the cyber crime wing of the Federal Investigation Agency.
 Pakistan already has a mess of

 Pakistan already has a mess of Ministries, institutions etc where either a task is divided into too many people or a single person is overlooking a more than a handful of issues.
 In either case, the only loser is our country and its people who are still suffering due to ineffective measures.